umayrh/umayrh.github.io/_posts/2021-10-28-individuation.md

 * "we must consider being not as substance or matter or form but as a tense, supersaturated system above the level of unity"
 * "Unity, which is characteristic of the individual being, and identity, which authorizes the usage of the principle of the excluded middle, do not apply to pre-individual being"

+The book is divided into two parts: physical individuation, and individuation in living being.

+### Physical individuation:
+* "a case of the resolution of a metastable system on the basis of a system state, like yhat of supercooling or supersaturation involved in the genesis of crystals."
+* that the pre-individual being is more than a unity may explain the present of duality in present physical
+  theories:
+  * "Because they are theories of identity, neither _mechanism_ nor _energeticism_ full account for reality.
+In addition to the theory of corpuscles, the theory of fields and the theory of the interaction between fields and corpuscles are still partially dualistic..."
+  * "we could see the convergence of these two new theories, that of quanta and that of wave mechanics... they could be envisioned as _two ways to expressing the pre-individual_..."
+* The genesis of crystals serves as a paradigm because:
+  * it "would allow us to grasp on the macrophysical scale a phenomenon that depends on system states which belong to the microphysical domain and which are molecular and not molar"
+  * "the veritable principle of individuation is mediation, which generally supposes an original duality of orders of magnitude and an initial absence of interactive communication between them and then a communication between orders of magnitude and stabilization."

+#### Biological Individuation
+* "In the domain of the living...individuation no longer occurs in a strictly instantaneous, quantum, abrupt, and definitive way, as in the physical domain, which leave in its wake a duality of the milieu and the individual..."
+* "the living being conserves within itself an ongoing activity of individuation; it is not merely a result of individuation, like the crystal or molecule, but a theatre of individuation."
+* There is a "regime of _internal resonance_ that requires ongoing communication and that maintains a metastability, which is a condition of life."
+* "the living being is also a being that results from an initial individuation and amplifies this individuation, which is something that is not done by the technical object..."
+* "In the living being, there is an individuation by the individual...the living being resolves problems, not just by adapting, i.e. modifying its relation to the milieu...but by modifying itself, by inventing new internal structures...."

 #### Media